- Powerful integrated payments platform

 Positive Reviews & Testimonials

 At first glance, the review section of Payfirma’s Facebook page appears impressive.
-The company has an average rating of 4.5 out of 5 stars, with 84 reviews posted.
+The company has an average rating of 4.5 out of 5 stars, with 85 reviews.
 Upon closer inspection, however, it’s obvious that something isn’t right.
-There are 56 separate 5-star reviews – without comments – that were all posted on the same day.
-While we can’t say for sure that Payfirma is behind this attempt to dilute the other 1- and 2-star reviews, there aren’t any other obvious suspects, either.
-Remove these fake reviews, and the company’s overall rating would, of course, be much lower.
+There are 56 separate 5-star reviews — without comments — that were all posted on the same day.
+Additionally, we “spot-checked” a few of these entries and found something even more disturbing.
+The statuses of these questionable profiles appear disjointed, they don’t make actual sense, and they have zero interactions with friends or family.
+All of this leads us to believe these profiles aren’t genuine.
+While we can’t say for sure that Payfirma is behind this attempt to dilute the other 1- and 2-star reviews, it would certainly seem to be the case.
+Remove these questionable reviews, and the company’s overall rating would, of course, be much lower.

-Payfirma earns a very respectable 4 out of 5 stars rating, assuming that you buy your own equipment and get an interchange-plus pricing plan.
-Small business owners on a tight budget might want to look elsewhere, but for a larger, established business they should be able to provide you with a top-notch payments platform for a reasonable price.
+Payfirma earns a very respectable 3.5 out of 5 stars rating, assuming that you buy your equipment and get an interchange-plus pricing plan.
+Smaller businesses or those on a tight budget might want to look elsewhere, but for a larger, established business, they should be able to provide you with a top-notch payments platform for a reasonable price.
 For Canadian merchants looking for a very high-quality provider that’s more suited to the needs of small business owners, check out our list of the best Canadian credit card processors.